- RELATED TOPICS

 Below are the student's maps and reflections of the field trip to the Sycamore Grove District in Highland Park.
 For most of them it was the first time they had spent time exploring the neighborhood.
 To read more about the trip click here.

 "We saw the Arroyo Seco.
 Everything was beautiful in a rugged yet graceful way.
-I felt privileged to be able to see such a beautiful, forgotten part of history." --Noelani O'Hare
+I felt privileged to be able to see such a beautiful, forgotten part of history." --Noelani O.

-"We saw a lot of old craftsman style houses, we also saw lots of murals, and chimneys made out of river rocks." --Samara Greenberg
+"We saw a lot of old craftsman style houses, we also saw lots of murals, and chimneys made out of river rocks." --Samara G.

 "Sycamore Grove is just your normal neighborhood but all of the landmarks, museums, and houses make the area amazing.
-When we went there I realized that more people should come here." --Madison Leone
+When we went there I realized that more people should come here." --Madison L.

 - A Los Angeles Primer